BrownRegaSterlingHeinen/PostsecondaryAttainment/2016/Raw Datasets/Census_Datasets/README.md

 WhiteM.xls - The number of individuals in a certain occupation of this demographic in each county.

 The below datasets are found at: https: https://www.irs.gov/statistics/soi-tax-stats-individual-income-tax-statistics-2016-zip-code-data-soi

+Click on North Carolina on the map and an excel file will download

 income_statistics.xls - Tax return information including: income, income breakdown, and deductions by zip code.